pbjer/hedi/README.md

 # Hedi

-Hedi is a library for reading and writing Electronic Data Interchange (EDI) messages.
+Hedi is a library for interacting with Electronic Data Interchange (EDI) messages.

 ## Installation
 ```bash